nhrones/Hot_BuenoCache/readme.md

 BuenoCache is an extremely performant in-memory data service.
 This example serves a collection of 100k _user-objects_ persisted in a local IndexedDB.
-  - Note: this cache service will work with almost any persitence layer.
-I've used localStorage, IndexedDB, SQLite, and DenoKv.
-To insure a _consistent cache_, all DB-mutations must be wrapped in a transaction.

 ### Click the link below to run this demo: